Taking Advantage of Folding

 The Poor Man's Outliner

 The editor can be used as a plain text outliner.
 Simply create a new file with the '.txt' extension, and choose the tree view layout.
-To create a new section, use the Insert/Folder command.
+To create a new section, use the Insert/Section command.

 Editing XML or TeX documents